 Broadcast Channels

 Teams can define default Slack channels where Rootly will automatically post updates.
 These channels provide centralized visibility for operational events related to the team.
 Two broadcast types are available: Alerts Channel Used to post notifications when the team is paged or when alerts are triggered for that team.
 Incidents Channel Used to post updates whenever the team is attached to an incident.
 This allows stakeholders and responders to monitor activity without needing to join each individual incident channel.
-Teams can also enable automatic behavior that adds team members to an incident’s Slack channel when the team becomes involved.Integrations
+If you want team members invited to the incident Slack channel when a team is attached, configure an Incident Workflow with the Invite Rootly On-Call to Slack Channel task — see Automatically Inviting Team Members for setup steps.Integrations

 The Integrations tab allows Rootly teams to be mapped to external systems.
 These mappings connect Rootly to existing incident response or service management platforms, enabling synchronized ownership and automated workflows.
 Supported integrations may include:- PagerDuty